Michelle Wright: 2000–present: Success today

 In 2002, Wright was transferred to RCA Records/ViK.
 Recordings.
 That year she released her sixth studio album, Shut Up and Kiss Me, in June 2002.
 The album showed Wright in a more pop-driven styled than her previous work.
 Wright co-wrote eight of the album's twelve songs, and recorded songs by successful songwriters such as Shelly Peiken, who wrote pop singer Christina Aguilera's 1999 hit, "What a Girl Wants".
 Shut Up and Kiss Me also contained a more pop-oriented version of her 2000 single, "I Surrender."
 This version had been used for the song's music video and pop radio release.

 In 2004, Wright started her annual Christmas tour, Dreaming of a Wright Christmas.
 A year later Wright signed with Icon Records and in October 2005, she released her first Christmas album, A Wright Christmas in Canada.
-The album featured covers of eleven Christmas song and one new song, "I Know Santa's Been Here", written by Canadian country singer Patricia Conroy.
+The album featured covers of eleven Christmas songs and one new song, "I Know Santa's Been Here", written by Canadian country singer Patricia Conroy.
 The song was issued as the album's first single in December 2005.
 A Wright Christmas was released digitally in the United States 2007 and Europe in 2008.

 In June 2006, Wright returned to country music by releasing her first new album in four years, Everything and More in Canada.
 In 2007, Everything and More was made available digitally in United States.

 In 2011, Savannah Music Canada released Wright's first live album, The Wright Songs: An Acoustic Evening with Michelle Wright.
 The album features seventeen tracks, including singles and unreleased album cuts.

 Wright released a new single, "Another Good Day," to Canadian country radio on April 24, 2012.
 She released a new single entitled "Strong" to radio in April 2013.
 Wright's first album of original material in seven years, Strong, was released on July 9, 2013.

 In 2015, Wright signed with Chuck Thompson, President of the Nashville-based Thompson Entertainment Group, for management.

 In 2018, she signed with Navigator Records and the label released her first brand new music since the release of Strong.
 "Lovin' This Day" and "Attitude Is Everything" were released as singles with an "old-school" A side song and a B side song configuration across all digital platforms on the Navigator Records label.

 For 2019, Navigator released Wright's recording of the holiday classic "Silver Bells," produced by fellow Canadian Bob Funk, to launch the A Wright Christmas: 2019 with concert dates across Alberta and Ontario.